Democrat leader denies rift with Bhumjaithai over cannabis legislation

 - Pheu Thai view -

-Pheu Thai MP Suthin (Maha Sarakham) said his party never supported the recreational use of cannabis.
+Mr Suthin, a Pheu Thai MP for Maha Sarakham, said his party never supported the recreational use of cannabis.

 The government and the Bhumjaithai Party should have proposed a law to control use of cannabis and hemp before announcing a policy of decriminalisation of cannabis.
 In the absence of laws to enforce restrictions on its use, he feared that cannabis would not be used solely for medical purposes, but also for recreation as there was no law against it.
 He accused the public health minister of promoting use of cannabis.